integritee-network/book/src/remote_attestation.md

 Due to Intel policy, developers can only compile enclaves in *Debug*, *Pre-Release* or *Simulation* mode.
 This means that the enclave will always be launched in *Debug* mode which doesn't provide confidentiality as enclave memory isn't encrypted.

-In order to compile enclaves in *Release* mode (and run them in *Production* mode), the SW vendor has to apply for a SGX production license.
+In order to compile enclaves in *Release* mode (and run them in *Production* mode), the SW vendor has to apply for an SGX production license.
 Moreover, remote attestation in production mode can only be taken out with such production license.

 *SCS is looking into options how to apply such policy to a decentralized system with Intel.*